Frequently Asked Questions

-In summary, a home energy audit tests a home’s energy efficiency and identifies areas of wasted energy usage.
+In summary, a home energy assessment tests a home’s energy efficiency and identifies areas of wasted energy usage.
 Depending on the home’s eligibility, there are several tests that can be performed.
-One test is a blower door test, which tests the whole house air leakage.
-A second major test is a duct blaster test, which tests the leakage in the duct system.
+We conduct two specialized diagnostic tests.
+1) The Blower Door, which tests the whole house air leakage or air infiltration.
+2) The Duct Blaster, which tests the leakage in the duct system.
 Our energy auditors also evaluate the insulation levels in walls, attic, and crawlspace, and also completes safety tests such as gas leakage and carbon monoxide tests.
 Unfortunately, we cannot determine which tests can be performed until we arrive at your home.

-If you are an Entergy or SWEPCO customer, then the audit is FREE.
-If you have a different electric company, then you have the option of a walk-through audit for $75 or a full comprehensive audit for $300.
+If you are a qualifying Entergy or Center Point customer, the assessment is FREE.
+If you have a different electric company, you have the option of a walk-through audit for $100 or a full comprehensive audit for $300.
 The difference is that the comprehensive audit involves the blower door and duct blaster tests as mentioned in the previous question.

-Entergy and SWEPCO have funding available to spend towards energy efficiency for Arkansas homeowners within their respective service areas.
-As part of the program, the incentives cover the cost of an energy audit to determine if you have areas of improvement.
-The second tier of the program also offers incentives towards the energy improvements, which typically covers between 30-80% of the costs.
-The energy auditor calculates and reviews the incentive amounts with the homeowner at the end of the audit.
+Entergy and Cetner Point have funding available to improve energy efficiency for Arkansas homeowners within their respective service areas.
+As part of the program, the incentives cover the cost of an energy assessmetn to determine if you have areas of improvement.
+The second tier of the program also offers incentives towards the energy improvements.
+The energy auditor calculates and reviews the incentive amounts and provides an individualized recommendation for each homeowner.

 The best answer for this question is as long as funding is available.
-Your best bet is to sign up for an energy audit right away to take advantage of incentives.
+Your best bet is to sign up for an energy assessment right away to take advantage of incentives.

 It depends on the size and complexity of the house.
-It can be as little as 20 minutes to 4 hours.
+It can be as little as 30 minutes up to 4 hours.

 No, an energy audit is not required but it is highly recommended.